MACRO Museum of Contemporary Art, Rome

 Many critics have made a confrontation between Odile Decq’s MACRO and the other major museum of contemporary art opened in Rome the same year, the MAXXI by Zaha Hadid.

-Apart from sharing some common aspects (to be the first public museum of modern art inaugurated in Italy in decades, to have been designed by two of the few female “starchitects”, to share a similar cultural mission), the two museums are quite different in their architecture and particularly in their approach to the relationship between historical pre-existences and new buildings.
+Apart from sharing some common aspects (they are among the few public museums of modern art inaugurated in Italy in decades, they were designed by two of the few female “starchitects”, they share a similar cultural mission), the two museums are quite different in their architecture and particularly in their approach to the relationship between historical pre-existences and new buildings.

 More in Rome